-It’s like surfing on Mars.
+It's like surfing on Mars.
 Receiving less than an inch of rainfall a year on average, the landscape defines stark.
-Since the cold water often throws up a cloud of fog, an additionally eerie quality is common among the breaks.
+Since the cold water often throws up a fog cloud, an additional eerie quality is common among the breaks.

-Fast waist to shoulder high waves keep everyone happy through the summer months (most years) while they wait for winter’s south swell magic.
-The summer of 2018 was something special though, cranking out swells throughout the season.
+Fast waist to shoulder high waves keep everyone happy through the summer months.
 Photo by: Chicama Surf Photographer

 Malpaso is the first point that stands the swell up to face you.
 This spot sees the most size and is a good bet for small and west swells.
 However, you might want to hire a boat to access it.
-It’s a fast start that backs off a bit when it hits sand and then peels for about 150 meters.
-Malpaso is the shortest and hardest to access wave in the bay which may explain the general lack of enthusiasm that people have towards it.
+It's a fast start that backs off a bit when it hits the sand and then peels for about 150 meters.
+Malpaso is the shortest and most challenging to access wave in the bay, explaining the general lack of enthusiasm that people have towards it.

 The four beaks of Chicama, from left to right - Malpaso, Keys, El Point, and El Hombre.